SagharShafaati/AdaptiveFL-XGB-QuantumXAI/README.md

 # FL-XGB-QuantumXAI-Adaptive-Federated-Learning-with-Explainability
 This repository contains the Python implementation for 'Explainable Air Quality Management.'
 It features federated learning with adaptive model aggregation, quantum-optimized hyperparameter tuning, SHAP-based explainability, and anomaly detection using PrefixSpan.
 The system enhances AQI prediction and interpretability across IoT sensor nodes.
+Dataset for "Explainable Air Quality Management: Adaptive Federated XGBoost Enhanced by Quantum Optimization and SHAP Analysis" is publicly available on Kaggle at https://www.kaggle.com/datasets/saghar001/air-quality-prediction-case-study.